A Story of Hashimoto’s Remission

 What I came to later understand is that as the thyroid antibodies produced in autoimmune thyroiditis were attacking my thyroid, packets of hormone were released into my blood stream, causing symptoms of an overactive thyroid in addition to those of the underactive thyroid.
 The best of both worlds…

-Once the shock settled, I found out that lifelong thyroid medications are recommended, and that untreated Hashimoto’s can lead to serious manifestations such as heart disease, severe weight gain, and infertility, which as a newlywed was very hard to swallow.
+Once the shock settled, I found out that lifelong thyroid medications are recommended and that untreated Hashimoto’s can lead to serious manifestations such as heart disease, severe weight gain, and infertility, which as a newlywed was very hard to swallow.
+(To learn more about optimizing thyroid medications, download my FREE eBook below!)

-Endocrinologists were divided on whether to start thyroid hormones or wait in case of subclinical hypothyroidism.
-Additionally. most medical websites at the time stated that nothing could be done for the autoimmune destruction of the gland.
+Endocrinologists were divided on whether to start thyroid hormones or wait in cases of subclinical hypothyroidism.
+Additionally, most medical websites at the time stated that nothing could be done for the autoimmune destruction of the gland.

 But I knew in my heart of hearts (or perhaps it was my gut), that waiting around while a part of my body destroyed itself just couldn’t be right.
 I decided to use the scientific literature review skills gained during courses in pharmacy school to look for any new research or studies about Hashimoto’s.